-We all love to gather around a cozy fireplace on a cold winter day!
+Owning a home with a chimney can be a cozy perk, but keeping it in good shape sometimes means dealing with repairs.
 But, remember that behind every sizzling fireplace, there’s a chimney that does the hard work by drawing out all the smoke and hot flue gases.
-If you don’t look after your chimney properly, a small issue may turn into a huge problem very soon — forcing you to spend a lot on chimney repair costs.
+If you don’t look after your chimney properly, a small issue may turn into a huge problem very soon—forcing you to spend a lot on the cost of chimney repair.

 If you’re looking to repair your chimney — maybe because it’s suffering from age, damage, or other structural issues — you’re in luck!
 We have Chuck Roydhouse, a retired professional firefighter, owner of Clean Sweep of Anne Arundel County, and President of The Chimney Safety Institute of America (CSIA) answering all your chimney-related questions.